Nexus-TYF/WBMatrix/README.md

 8bits default value is 10<br>
 32bits default value is 30<br>
 which represent the operation times.<br>
-5. If not use the initialize function then each matrix generate from an identify matrix in defined times<br>
+5. If not use the initialize function then each matrix generates from an identify matrix in defined times<br>
 6. New: copy function instead of identify function.<br>

 (2019/12/10)<br>